netdata/netdata/collectors/ebpf.plugin/README.md

 -   `dcstat` : This eBPF program creates charts that show information about file access using directory cache.
 It appends `kprobes` for `lookup_fast()` and `d_lookup()` to identify if files are inside directory cache, outside and files are not found.
+-   `filesystem`: This eBPF program creates charts that show latency information for selected filesystem.
 -   `process`: This eBPF program creates charts that show information about process creation, calls to open files.
     When in `return` mode, it also creates charts showing errors when these operations are executed.
 -   `network viewer`: This eBPF program creates charts with information about `TCP` and `UDP` functions, including the